SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 [slide]
 # Usage of Views

-Views are virtual tables which do not store information by itself.
+Views are virtual tables that do not store information by themselves.

-It's used in the cases when you have wrote a complex query which take records from a table or many tables and you would like to save for future use or when you want to restrict the access to data for certain users.
+It's used in the cases when you have written a complex query that takes records from a table or many tables and you would like to save for future use or when you want to restrict the access to data for certain users.

 In other words **Views** are nothing but **saved SQL queries**.